me-manu/gammaALPs/docs/installation.rst

 ============

 Currently, only the installation via pip is supported, the installation through conda hopefully follows soon.
-The package is exclusively written in python and should support python versions 2.7 and 3.5 and above.
+The package is exclusively written in python and supports python version 3.6 and above.

 To install the package via pip, simply type